replicate/replicate-python/README.md

 > [!NOTE]
 > By default the Replicate client will hold the connection open for up to 60 seconds while waiting
 > for the prediction to complete.
 This is designed to optimize getting the model output back to the
 > client as quickly as possible.
-For models that output files the file data will be inlined into
-> the response as a data-uri.
 >
 > The timeout can be configured by passing `wait=x` to `replicate.run()` where `x` is a timeout
 > in seconds between 1 and 60.
-To disable the sync mode and the data-uri response you can pass
+To disable the sync mode you can pass `wait=False`.
-> `wait=False` to `replicate.run()`.

 ## AsyncIO support